niczapata/NicolasZapata/README.md

 I'm a Informatics Engineer 👨‍🎓 and a programmer.

 ## Skills and experiences
-- 🔭 I'm currently working for Quanam's Group Colombia, An Odoo oficial Partner woring in countrys like Peru, Uruguar and Colombia.
+- 🔭 I'm currently working for Quanam's Group Colombia, An Odoo oficial Partner woring in countries like Peru, Uruguar and Colombia.
 - 🌱 I'm actually my skill in developmen, for be more specific, in web and mobile development.
 - 👨‍💻 My actually skills are tools like Odoo, React Native, Flutter and Android Studio Development.
 My favorite programming lenguages are:
   * Javascript